Tips For Managing Exam Stress

 Self-care can be anything that nourishes your body and mind.
 It can be activities such as:

-• Drinking enough water;
+• Drinking enough water.

-• Eating well;
+• Eating well.

-• Having a good sleep routine;
+• Having a good sleep routine.

-• Meeting with friends;
+• Meeting with friends.

-• Going for a walk, run or to the gym;
+• Going for a walk, run or to the gym.

 • Meditating.

-It’s easy for self-care to go by the wayside when the workload gets high or you’re feeling stressed.
+It’s easy for self-care to fall by the wayside when the workload gets high or you’re feeling stressed.
 However, it’s hard to be productive if you’re burned out.
+Add nurturing activities to your study planner to try to get a helpful balance of work and play.

 4. Overcome Procrastination